12 Things You Don't Know About Me

 I grew up Mormon but I’m not entirely sure I believe in God.
 I was born in Salt Lake City and though my parents weren’t strict we did center our lives around the church.
 It wasn’t until they got divorced when I was 17 that we began to drift.
 Growing Up Mormon was a blessing but things change.
 After spending many years away, I’ve learned I may not have all the answers.

 Wearing a seat belt saved my life (twice).
 If any of you know my dad, you’ll get this.
 He’s an explosives expert (and previous medical student) who transitioned into an airbag engineer at General Motors.
 So growing up, I heard a lot about the safety of seat belts.
-I knew that if you didn’t wear a seat belt, the airbag would likely kill you.
+I knew that if you didn’t wear one, the airbag would likely kill you.
 An airbag is only meant to reduce injury when accompanied by a properly worn seat belt.
-And as luck would have it, I always wear my seat belt.
+And as luck would have it, I always wore my seat belt.

 On two occasions I was involved in horrible car accidents.
 Just after I turned 16, I was t-boned by a truck going full speed (my fault).
-Years later, I t-boned an ex-police officer who parked himself in the middle of an intersection.
-It was my green light so I honked to get him moving but it was too late.
+Years later, I t-boned an ex-officer who parked himself in the middle of my intersection.
+My light was green so I honked to get him moving but it was too late.
 We collided and the airbag shattered my wrist; my hand was detached and a metal plate was needed to repair it.
 But luckily, the airbag along with my seat belt kept me from flying through the windshield.